ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 assumed that readers are familiar with both the base protocol {{RFC7285}} and the Unified Property Map extension {{I-D.ietf-alto-unified-props-new}}.

-Fundamentally, this extension conveys two pieces of information:

-1. The abstract network state: The abstract network state is modeled as an annotated graph, where each node is an Abstract Network Element (ANE) and each annotation is a property associated with an ANE.

-2. Routing information: The routing information is modeled as an array of nodes in the annotated graph that is traversed by the path between a source and a destination.

-However, it can be observed that the routing information already conveys the connectivity of the abstract network.
-Thus, this extensions allows an ALTO server to provide the routing information and the association between ANEs and their properties.
+To satisfies the additional requirements, this extension:

+1. introduces Abstract Network Element (ANE) as the abstraction of intermediate network components inside the underlying network,

+2. extends the Cost Map and Endpoint Cost Service to convey the intermediate network components traversed by the path of a <source, destination> pair as Path Vectors,

+3. uses the Unified Property Map to convey the association between the intermediate network components and their properties.

+Thus, an ALTO client can learn about the intermediate network components that are critical to the QoE of a <source, destination> pair by investigating the corresponding Path Vector value (AR1), identify common network components if an ANE appears in the Path Vectors of multiple <source, destination> pairs (AR2), and retrieve the properties of the network components by searching the Unified Property Map (AR3).

+Besides the additional requirements, this extension also adopts several design choices to address practical issues.
 Specifically, this document uses the following designs:

 1. This extension conveys the routing information in the abstract network in an ALTO Cost Map or Endpoint Cost Map which accepts a Path Vector, i.e., a JSON